Last Updated: 01 Dec 2023

 - Ann Arbor, MI - Home to the University of Michagan, Ann Arbor, another engineering player.

 - Urbana-Champagin, IL - University of Illinois, Urbana-Champaign is another great midwest tech school, currently ranked #5 on the US News & World Report of top computer science schools.

 - Raleigh Durham, NC - home of Research Triangle Park, which itself is home of IBM, Cisco, and a number of other notables.
-Like Seattle, RTP could almost be considered a first-tier tech center in its own right, but it doesn't have the costs of New York, San Francisco or Seattle.
+RTP could almost be considered a first-tier tech center in its own right, but it doesn't have the costs of New York, San Francisco or Seattle.

 - Charlotte, NC - Like sister city Raleigh, there's a lot of tech here – particularly fintech, as a number of major banks are headquartered in Charlotte.

 - Baltimore, MD - Far enough away from Washington that not everybody goes there for a job, but close enough to get some of the benefits of being near the nation's capitol.